Austin Riley Player Props: Braves vs. Diamondbacks

 Austin Riley At The Plate

-- Riley has picked up a hit in 42 of 57 games this year, with multiple hits 15 times.
+- Riley has picked up a hit in 72.4% of his 58 games this year, with more than one hit in 25.9% of them.

-- He has hit a home run in nine games this year (15.8%), homering in 4% of his plate appearances.
+- He has gone deep in nine games this season (15.5%), leaving the park in 4% of his chances at the plate.

-- Riley has driven in a run in 21 games this season (36.8%), including seven games with more than one RBI (12.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 37.9% of his games this year, Riley has driven in at least one run.
+In seven of those games (12.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored a run in 26 games this season, with multiple runs four times.
+- In 27 of 58 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.